keimlink/django-deployment/README.rst

 .. note::

-    If don't have any fixtures you can also manually create a few recipes later.
+    If you don't have any fixtures you can also manually create a few recipes later.

 Collect the static files into the directory ``/src/static_root``: